braver/programmingfonts/blog.md

 http://leonardo-m.livejournal.com/77079.html

-# Latin Modern Mono
+# §dern Mono

 > "The Latin Modern fonts are derived from the famous Computer Modern fonts designed by Donald E. Knuth and described in Volume E of his Computers & Typesetting series."
 [...](http://www.gust.org.pl/gust/projects/e-foundry/latin-modern)

 This font has been developed by the Polish TeX Users Group (GUST).
 They paid specific attention to both diacritical and mathematical characters.
 If you really need extended math support there's even an Latin Modern Math font to help you out.
 Latin Modern Mono features subtle serifs, great coverage (734 glyphs), and wonderful light and italic styles.

-2002, latex, serif, free
+2002, latex, serif, free, gust

 By **Bogusław Jackowski, Janusz M. Nowacki** (2002) *Alias: latin-modern - License: GUST Font License*